arduino/arduino-router/README.md

 To understand more about MessagePack encoding see: <https://msgpack.org/>

-This package provides also a MessagePack RPC client in `msgpackrpc` package.
+This module provides also a MessagePack RPC client in the `msgpackrpc` package.
 To get more details about MessagePack RPC and this implementation see [here](msgpackrpc/README.md).

 ### Methods implemented in the Router